RadioactiveMouse/RaspiRiak/README.md

 ## Download

-Run the following to download the file to your machine:
+Run the following to download the file to your machine
 	curl https://raw.github.com/RadioactiveMouse/RaspiRiak/master/riak.sh

-You may also need to change the permissions of the script using :
+You may also need to change the permissions of the script using
 	sudo chmod +x riak.sh

 ## Usage